Side effects of bowel cancer radiotherapy

 Talk to your doctor if you think you have developed any of these side effects.
 There are ways of reducing and managing them.
 Sometimes other conditions such as infections can cause similar symptoms to the long term side effects of bowel cancer radiotherapy.
 You can usually have treatment for the condition causing the effects.

-You may feel very embarrassed to talk to doctors or nurses about effects such as diarrhoea, narrowing of your vagina or leaking of urine (incontinence).
+You may feel very embarrassed to talk to doctors or nurses about effects such as diarrhoea, narrowing of your vagina, difficulty getting erections or leaking of urine or stool (incontinence).
 But doctors and nurses deal with these things all the time, so you don't need to feel embarrassed.
 If you tell them about any problems you have, they can find ways of helping you to deal with them.

 In our radiotherapy section, you can find more detailed information about radiotherapy and its side effects.
 There is information about dealing with the side effects of pelvic or stomach radiotherapy which you may find helpful.